-The red dashed lines in Figure 3 show transition probabilities for the reversible single temperature estimation of transition matrices (TE)[32].
+The red dashed lines in Figure 3 show transition probabilities for the reversible single temperature estimation of transition matrices (TE) [39].
 For each of the 40 temperatures the sampler was run to collect a total of 10 000 samples.
 For the sampling of reversible rate matrices (RE), depicted by dotted green lines, the sampling as proposed in Ref.
-[19] was used.
-After an equilibration phase [How long?
-Look in paper] again a total of 10 000 samples were stored for each temperature separately.
+[25] was used.
+After an equilibration phase of 1 ns with exchange attempts every 1 ps, a total of 10 000 samples was stored for each temperature separately.
 Diagnostics of convergence for both methods appear as supplementary Figure 8.
 The black cross-hair in Figure 3 refers to the reference values at 302 K.

-Qualitatively, all methods agree, especially transitions among highly populated states (1 to 4).
+Qualitatively, all methods agree, and especially for transitions among highly populated states (1 to 4).
 However, the reweighting estimate, which uses the combined data from all temperatures, has smaller uncertainties than the estimators that use only individual temperatures.
-The overall agreement with the reference simulation is best for dynamical reweighting.
+The general agreement with the reference simulation is best for dynamical reweighting.
 The two Bayesian methods have almost identical predictions for transitions among states with many observed transitions, which is as expected since they use the same likelihood functions and the influence of the choice of the prior probability distribution is minimal here.
 However, the differences in the transition probabilites among states with few observations (states 5 and 6) arise from the influence of different prior probability distributions.
 See Table III for comparison.